Trend towards independence

 EVVA has managed to increase supply security and independence by choosing from at least two suppliers based on single-source analyses, where previously there were isolated cases of supplier dependency.
 At the same time, EVVA maintains its high stock levels for critical product parts through early purchases.

-EVVA also professionalised the analysis of faulty materials in the reporting period: Where and why do material bottlenecks occur (e.g. internally due to understaffing or spontaneous urgent large orders – or externally due to unreliable supply sources) and how can they be avoided?
+EVVA also professionalised the analysis of faulty materials: Where and why do material bottlenecks occur (e.g. internally due to understaffing or spontaneous urgent large orders – or externally due to unreliable supply sources) and how can they be avoided?
 These learning processes help EVVA to optimise the Kanban system, adapt the working time models to large orders and maintain the high delivery performance, etc.

 The major EVVA advantage: